Student Vehicle & Parking Regulations

 - O lot (2 spots)

 The Department of Campus Safety is open 24 hours a day, 7 days a week, 365 days a year.
 You can reach Campus Safety at x4299, or from an off campus phone or cell phone, please dial (319)895-4299.
 The office is located in the lower level of Ebersole.
-You can learn more about Campus Safety and parking policies at http://www.cornellcollege.edu/student_affairs/safety/
+See the Campus Safety page to learn more about campus safety and parking policies.

 In addition to coordinating parking services and enforcing regulations, the Campus Safety staff routinely patrols the entire campus and frequents buildings.
 Direct one touch emergency phones connected to the campus safety office are located across campus.
 Escorts to and from locations on campus are available 24 hours a day.
 During periods of inclement weather, officers also assist with making sidewalks safe and provide shovels, salt and sand for use by students, faculty and staff.

 An emergency text messaging service is available through the R.A.M.
 Emergency System.
-Visit http://www.cornellcollege.edu/student_affairs/safety/ for more information on services available.
+More information on safety services is available on the Campus Safety page.

 Please remember to report any crimes or suspicious activities to Campus Safety or the Mount Vernon Police Department.

 A guest of a student with a car on campus for more than a 3-hour period must register the vehicle (permits are free) and park in a guest parking space.
 A guest permit is valid for three consecutive days.
 Moving the vehicle from one space to another does not equate to starting a new 3-hour or three-day time period.
 The student host must be present for a guest to be able to obtain a permit from the Campus Safety Office.
 Guests are subject to all Cornell parking regulations.
 Students will be held responsible for any guests' traffic or parking violations and fines.
 The speed limit on Cornell roadways and parking lots is 15 MPH.